 Well, dear reader, the Messiah did in fact come, in The Father’s Name, exalting and uplifting that Name at every utterance.
 And The Exalted Name Bible continues the fullness of that tradition and proclamation.

 I wholeheartedly pray that as you begin to embrace the Messiah’s Exalted Name, that you will discover the fullness of His Power, Majesty and Might that is contained within That Name.
-May YEHOWAH be glorified through His Son, and may our deliverance be confirmed through the anointing of His Holy Spirit – as we boldly proclaim the only Name through which salvation and deliverance is available: YEHOSHUA!
+May YEHOWAH be glorified through His Son, and may our deliverance be confirmed through the anointing of His Holy Spirit, as we boldly proclaim the full and Holy Name through which salvation and deliverance is available: YEHOSHUA!

 In His peace, love and joy, I remain faithfully and humbly your servant through YEHOSHUA ha Mashiach,